BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *Chicory root* -- October 2023

->Chicory root in the afternoon
+>An afternoon with chicory root
->My heart respires in holler and hoot
+>My heart respires a holler and hoot
->Sans caffeine so it must have to do
+>Sans caffeine so must be due
->With Aubrée's bangs, surtout
+>À la frange d'Aubrée, surtout

 *Untitled couplets* -- October 2023